Psychological Development Across the Life Cycle

 Apply relevant concepts of drive theory, ego psychology, object relations and attachment theory, and self psychology to more comprehensively explore the developmental process.

-Identify the significant developmental tasks of infancy through pre-adolescence.
+Identify the significant developmental tasks of adolescence through late life.

 Discuss possible negative experiences during different stages of development and their consequences.